The Differences Between Licensing and Franchising

 Examples of franchises include restaurants like McDonalds, retailers like GNC, healthcare providers like American Family Care, service providers like RE/MAX, and many other businesses and industries.
 To learn more about franchising read our Ultimate Guide to Franchising Your Business.

-Is Licensing an Alternative to Franchising?
+Licensing is Not an Alternative to Franchising?

-- A continuing commercial relationship.
+- Creates a continuing commercial relationship;

-- Accepting the payment of a fee.
+- Requires the payment of a fee.

 Advantages and Disadvantages of Licensing vs Franchising